Skip to main content

 Suicide Prevention in U.S. Jails: A Public Mental Health and Corrections Collaboration

-Suicide rates in U.S. jails and prisons remain alarmingly high, raising critical questions about the intersection of mental health and correctional systems.
-This event will convene experts in mental health, corrections, and policy to examine the current state of suicide prevention in jails and explore innovative solutions.
-Panelists will discuss current efforts in Maryland and beyond, focusing on the design and implementation of effective suicide prevention protocols and what more can be done to save lives.
-Join us for this important conversation on April 17th from 4:00-5:00 pm ET, followed by a networking reception from 5:00-6:00 pm ET.
+The third event in this series, Suicide Prevention in U.S. Jails, gathered experts in mental health, corrections, and policy to examine the current state of suicide prevention in jails and explore innovative solutions.
+Panelists discussed current efforts in Maryland and beyond, focusing on the design and implementation of effective suicide prevention protocols and what more can be done to save lives.

 Faculty leads: Olivia Sugarman, PhD, MPH, and Paul Nestadt, MD